 Parking Meter Fund 303 includes the budget for on-street parking enterprises (including parking meters).
-Fund 303 is currently 41.1% expended year to date.
-The Division of Parking Facilities within the Department of Community and Economic Development previously projected a savings of \$50,000 due to lower than expected traffic control supplies expenses.
-However, due to a change in the residential parking permit process, that savings will be applied to a permit system and other related expenses.
+Fund 303 is currently 34.0% expended year to date.
+The Division of Parking Facilities within the Department of Community and Economic Development projects a net savings of \$50,000 due to lower than expected traffic control supplies expenses.